-- 25.1. prior agreement between the Manager and the person making the communication as to: - 25.1.1. the electronic media by which such communications may be delivered; and - 25.1.2. how such communications will be identified as conveying the necessary authority; and - 25.2. assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Unitholder.
+- (1) prior agreement between the Manager and the person making the communication as to: - (a) the electronic media by which such communications may be delivered; and - (b) how such communications will be identified as conveying the necessary authority; - (2) assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Unitholder.

-26. TAXATION
+25. TAXATION